TV Tuner¶

 A two-Step Procedure that first optimizes the Z-offset (step 1) and then optimizes the cup and cell flow rates (step 2) for maximum peak height.

-Clicking the View button beside the combo box will take you to the Editor tab where you can view and edit the selected Procedure's details.
+Clicking the View button beside the combo box will take you to the The Editor tab tab where you can view and edit the selected Procedure's details.

 Note